Skip to content

 Program Delivery

 The MS in OT program is located at the Health Science Center and delivered primarily in person, allowing students to engage in hands-on experiential activities.
-Select courses between the Level II fieldworks are delivered in a hybrid format.
+Select didactic courses between the Level II fieldworks are delivered in a hybrid format.
 The courses focus on student skill refinement and clinical reasoning in specialty areas prior to the final Level II Fieldwork.
 The courses are delivered with synchronous and asynchronous content for seven weeks as well as in-person course delivery for one week.
 Fees associated with hybrid course delivery are the responsibility of the student and include the costs of travel to campus for the one-week intensive (e.g. travel, lodging).

 Graduation Rates